sinclairzx81/hammer/readme.md

 ## Overview

 Hammer is a build tool for browser and node applications.
-It provides a unified command line interface for developing both browser and node applications and includes appropriate `watch` and `reload` workflows for each.
-Hammer also provides support for linking local library dependencies taken by browser and node applications as well as the ability to create project automation tasks.
+It provides a unified command line interface for developing browser and node applications and includes appropriate `watch` and `reload` workflows for each.
+It is designed with rapid application development in mind and requires little to no configuration to use.
+Hammer can scale from single web projects to multi library mono repositories using a its command line paired with its built in task runner.

 Hammer was written to consolidate several disparate tools related to monitoring node processes (nodemon), building from HTML (parcel), mono repository support (lerna, nx) and project automation (gulp, grunt).
 It takes `esbuild` as its only dependency and is as much concerned with build performance as it is with dramatically reducing the number of development dependencies required for modern web application development.

+This project is offered as is to anyone who may find it of use.

 License MIT

 ## Serve

-Use the `serve` command to start a development server that reloads on file save.
+Use the `serve` command to start a development server that reloads on save.

 ```html
 <!DOCTYPE html>